syncfusion-content/maui-docs/MAUI/Rotator/Getting-started.md

 ## Add Rotator Items

-We can populate the rotator's items by using any one of the following ways,
+We can populate the rotator’s items by using any one of the following ways,

 * Through `SfRotatorItem`

 * Through `ItemTemplate`

-### Through SfRotatorItem

-By passing the list of `SfRotatorItem` , we can get the view of `SfRotator` control.
-In that we can pass Images as well as Item content.
+The below is an simple example for adding rotator items using SfRotatorItem, for more details on populating data click [Here](https://help.syncfusion.com/maui/rotator/Populating-data)

 The following code example illustrates to add list of Images in Rotator ,